panubo/docker-monitor/README.md

 ## Features

 - Provides `/register-result` executable for external check result submission.
 - "Full" and "Lite" modes.
 Full mode runs the Sensu Client.
 In lite mode this container will run the monitoring-plugins.org ("check_*") commands, custom plugins or Sensu plugins and provide the results to the Sensu API.
 It does not depend on Rabbitmq transport.
-Rather it uses the Sensu `/results` API.
+Rather it uses the [Sensu `/results` API](https://sensuapp.org/docs/1.0/api/results-api.html#the-results-api-endpoint)\*.

-Lite mode requires the Sensu server to be configured with basic authentication on the `/results` API endpoint.
+\* Lite mode requires the Sensu server to be configured with basic authentication on the `/results` API endpoint.
 This can be achieved by using an HTTP proxy.

 ## Sensu Plugins

+* sensu-plugins-aws
 * sensu-plugins-disk-checks
+* sensu-plugins-elasticsearch
+* sensu-plugins-http
+* sensu-plugins-kubernetes
+* sensu-plugins-load-checks
 * sensu-plugins-memory-checks
-* sensu-plugins-load-checks
-* sensu-plugins-kubernetes
+* sensu-plugins-redis
 * sensu-plugins-ssl
-* sensu-plugins-aws
-* sensu-plugins-http
-* sensu-plugins-redis

 ### From the checks folder